 Cyber security an important aspect of risk management

-over 3 years ago by Adam Forster / Back to all blogs
+almost 4 years ago by Adam Forster / Back to all blogs

 The evolution of technology has changed the risk landscape for modern organisations.
 While factors like competition and market conditions are still a concern, the safety of a company's information is perhaps one of the most pressing issues in today's digitally-enabled business environment.

 Consequently, it is essential that businesses understand how risk management and compliance are shifted by technology so they can keep their data secure from being compromised by cyber threats.

 While cyber security is already a significant issue for businesses, the risk seems to only be growing.
 According to PricewaterhouseCoopers' (PwC) 2016 Global State of Information Security survey, the rate of cyber security incidents increased by 38 per cent between 2014 and 2015, despite the fact that respondents had raised their information security budget by 24 per cent.

 Because essentially every business now relies on IT for their operation, no industries are exempt from cyber threats.
 For example, PwC Australia's insurance leader Scott Fergusson said that many cyber criminals are targeting businesses such as insurers for their sensitive data.

 "Insurers have a vast amount of information that is valuable to cyber criminals, including medical records, banking and credit card details, and personal identity data," he said.